C2SM/c2sm.github.io/models/icon.md

 ### Euler (ETHZ)

 ICON needs to be configured before compilation.
-There is a configure script for each compiler and/or machines located in config.
+There is a configure script for each compiler and/or machine located in the folder *config*.
 The general procedure using configuration files is independent of machines or compilers.

 ```bash
 ./config/[machine_you_want_to_compute_on]/[configuration_filename]